EndPointCorp/end-point-blog/2013/01/03/paper-source-nginx-full-page-caching.html.md

 <a href="http://www.paper-source.com/"><img border="0" height="46" src="/blog/2013/01/03/paper-source-nginx-full-page-caching/image-0.gif" width="362"/></a>

 Over the holiday season, the website experienced a couple of instances where server load spiked causing extreme sluggishness for customers.
-Various parts of the site leverage Interchange's [timed-build](http://www.icdevgroup.org/doc/frames/ictags_112.html) tag, which creates static caches of parts of a page (equivalent to Rails' and Django's fragment caching).
+Various parts of the site leverage Interchange’s [timed-build](http://www.icdevgroup.org/doc/frames/ictags_112.html) tag, which creates static caches of parts of a page (equivalent to Rails’ and Django’s fragment caching).
 However, in all cases, Interchange is still being hit for the page request and often the pages perform repeated logic and database hits that opens an opportunity for optimization.

 ### The Plan